cstl-kaist/cs374-2024-spring/logistics.md

 ---
-layout: lectures
+layout: logistics
-title: Lectures
+title: Course Logistics
-permalink: /lectures/
+permalink: /logistics/
 ---
 You can download the lectures here.
 We will try to upload lectures prior to their corresponding classes.